antikton/topbar-countdown-notice/readme.txt

 *   Full customization options.

 == Upgrade Notice ==

+= 1.0.8 =
+Major update!
+Added 4 new languages: Dutch, Russian, Japanese, and Polish.
+Plugin now available in 10 languages covering 80%+ of WordPress users worldwide!

 = 1.0.7 =
 Added Italian (it_IT) and Brazilian Portuguese (pt_BR) translations.
 Plugin now available in 6 languages!